EbraamSobhy/Project-Robin/README.md

 ## Usage Guide

-- **Landing Page:** Visually appealing welcome screen with smooth animations.
+- **Landing Page:** A visually appealing welcome screen with smooth animations.
 - **Authentication:** Register or log in to access features.
 - **Dashboard:** View your level, XP, and achievements.
 - **Goal Setting:** Create and manage tracking categories/objectives.